Ex-Marine identified as suspect in mass shooting in California bar

 The bar shooting was the latest mass killing in the United States and was sure to revive the debate on gun control.
 Less than two weeks ago 11 worshippers at a synagogue in Pittsburgh were killed by a man shouting “All Jews must die.”

-The Borderline is popular with university students and on Wednesday night hosted College Country Night.
+The Borderline is popular with university students and on Wednesday night had hosted College Country Night.
 California Lutheran University, located about 5 miles from the bar, canceled classes on Thursday while Pepperdine University, about 20 miles away, planned a prayer service.

-Bar patron Cole Knapp, 19, told Reuters he saw the gunman walk in and stop at the counter, apparently paying a cover charge.
+Bar patron Cole Knapp, 19, told Reuters he saw the gunman walk in and stop at the counter as if to pay a cover charge.
 Then Knapp heard gunfire and saw a young woman at the counter shot repeatedly.

 “It took a couple of seconds for people to realize what was going on and once that happened it was just utter chaos,” he said.

 Knapp said he first helped people hide behind a pool table and then fled to the bar’s outdoor smoking patio, where people were unaware of the shooting.

-Once outside, Knapp said, he and a friend helped carry a gunshot victim to an ambulance.
+He told them to run and, once outside, Knapp said he and a friend helped carry a gunshot victim to an ambulance.

 “I’m just reeling, riding on adrenaline right now,” he said.
 “It’s just kind of unbelievable that somebody would want to come to a place I care about and hurt people that I care about.”